rizalex/Threat_Hunting/README.md

-# ThreatHunting-SIEM
-SIEM Threat Hunting for Log CTF1 of Horangi
+## Threat Hunting

+### Manual w/ script

+Collection logs from CTF case for Threat Hunting Use Cases